SugarF0x/ntp-help/content/en/home/details.md

 intellectual and human resources in any region of Russia.

-So we are working in online contact with our counterparts in the EU, in particular the Baltic States, Austria, Germany, France, Cyprus, Great Britain, Croatia, Ukraine and Kazakhstan.
+So we are working in online contact with our counterparts in the EU, in particular the Baltic States, Austria, Germany, France, Cyprus, Great Britain, Croatia and Kazakhstan.